 Directors do not require any formal qualifications.
 The role is predominately managerial and administrative, but many individuals also have specific professions or business occupations in addition to their role as a company director.

-Often, their occupation will form a large part of their role as a director; e.g., if they are a qualified accountant or lawyer, a sales or marketing executive, an IT specialist, an HR manager, a chartered secretary, etc.
+Often, their occupation will form a large part of their role as a director.
+For example, perhaps they are a qualified accountant or lawyer, a sales or marketing executive, an IT specialist, an HR manager, or a chartered secretary.

 You can, therefore, list a director’s occupation as a specific profession, if applicable.
 Alternatively, you can state ‘Director’ or simply leave that section of the appointment form blank.